rust-lang/book/second-edition/src/ch10-01-syntax.md

 ## Generic Data Types

-Using generics where we usually place types, like in function signatures or structs, lets us create definitions that we can use for many different concrete data types.
-Let's take a look at how to define functions, structs, enums, and methods using generics, and at the end of this section we'll discuss the performance of code using generics.
+Types in places like function signatures or structs can be replaced with *generic type veriables* to create definitions that can be used with many different concrete data types.
+Let's take a look at how to define functions, structs, enums, and methods using generics.
+We'll finish off the section with a review of the performance implications of using generics in your code.

 ### Using Generic Data Types in Function Definitions